 On the other hand, a person who holds the title of lodging manager will have a completely different set of job duties.

 Lodging managers work exclusively in the hotel industry.
-Just a few of their responsibilities include establishing room prices, coordinating the activities of the front office, the hiring and firing of personnel, and keeping track of the budgets for different departments.
+Just a few of their responsibilities include establishing room prices, coordinating the activities of the front office, hiring and firing of personnel, and keeping track of the budgets for different departments.